mskcc/tempoSig/README.md

     > devtools::install_github("mskcc/tempoSig")

 ## Quick start with command-line interface

+### Main inference
 If you are not interested in interactive usages with more flexibility and functionality, or want to use **tempoSig** as a part of a pipeline, use the command-line script [tempoSig.R](https://github.com/mskcc/tempoSig/blob/master/exec/tempoSig.R).
 If you installed **tempoSig** as an R package using `install_github`, find the path via

     > system.file('exec', 'tempoSig.R', package = 'tempoSig')

 If you cloned the repository, the file is located at the `./exec` subdirectory of the github main directory.
-We denote this path as `SCRIPT_PATH`.
+We denote this package path directoy path as `PKG_PATH`.
 The command syntax is

-    $ SCRIPT_PATH/tempoSig.R -h
+    $ $PKG_PATH/exec/tempoSig.R -h
     usage: ./tempoSig.R [-h] [--cosmic_v3 | --cosmic_v2] [--sigfile SIGFILE]
                         [--pvalue] [--nperm NPERM]
                         CATALOG OUTPUT